Practice like you have never won. Play like you have never lost.

 At looked at some notes from 2001, and saw the key to my success.

 In 2002, I completed an Ironman.
-Looking back on on what would be one of the biggest accomplishments of my life, I see now that it was preceded by plenty of deliberate practice (long before I head read about the concept).
-It looked liked this:
+Looking back on what would be one of the biggest accomplishments of my life, I see now that it was preceded by plenty of deliberate practice (long before I heard about the concept).

-I had notes about how I felt back then that my best thinking occurred early in the day and back then I was waking up at 5am.
+I had notes about how I felt back then that my best thinking occurred early in the day.
+I was waking up at 5am.
 I struggled with the same things I struggle with today, including the one notebook.
-At the time, I remember how much I lived my Jornada.
+At the time, I remember how much I loved my Jornada.

 PS: If you are looking for the modern day equivalent to the Jornada, check out the GPD Micro PC.